 You can also cite related research here to give your reasoning more weight.

-7. Export Your Survey Result Graphs
+7. Export Your Survey Results in Other Formats

 - Presentation slides